 Core Object Oriented Programming Concepts are:

 Let’s look into these concepts one by one:

-Inheritance is a mechanism wherein a new class is derived from an existing class.
-In Java, classes may inherit or acquire the properties and methods of other classes.
+Inheritance is a mechanism where a new class is derived from an existing class.
+In Java, classes can inherit the methods and properties of another class.

-A class derived from another class is called a subclass, whereas the class from which a subclass is derived is called a superclass.
-A subclass can have only one superclass, whereas a superclass may have one or more subclasses.
+A class that derived from another class is called a subclass (or child class), and the class from which a subclass is derived is called a superclass (or parent class / base class).
+A subclass can have only one superclass, but a superclass may have one or more subclasses.

 Inheritance and Polymorphism

 Polymorphism refers to a programming language's ability to process objects differently depending on their data type or class.
 As example, in Java you have a superclass with method print() which is inherited by subclasses.
 But in subclasses, the method print() you want something different from method print() in superclass.
 You want the ability to redefine methods for subclasses, this is what we call polymorphism.

 There are two types of polymorphism in Java: compile-time polymorphism (where we can perform method overloading) and runtime polymorphism (where we perform method overriding).